Millinocket School Nutrition Program

 We’re always working to offer Millinocket students healthier and tastier choices.
 In addition to meeting the new nutrition standards, we also feature many locally grown foods, try new recipes & products.
 Nutrition Education messages are communicated through our Nutrition Advisory Council.

 School meals are a great value and a huge convenience for busy families.
-Complete student lunches are only $2.40 at Granite Street and $2.65 at Stearns for full price.
-Lunches are also available at a reduced price or free for those who qualify and full priced breakfasts are $1.00 for Granite Street and Stearns (all students who qualify for free or reduced lunches automatically qualify for free breakfasts).
+Complete student lunches are only $2.60 at Granite Street and $2.85 at Stearns for full price.
+Every student who qualifies for free and/or reduced meals will receive free breakfast for the 2019-2020 school year.

 Sharon Darling, SNS